Family Homes

 Credit: Getty Images / Cavan Images

-When your little one has graduated from the crib to a toddler bed and is ready for all the toddler bed extras — a toddler bed mattress, mattress protector, toddler bed rails, and cute toddler bedding — of course it’s time for a toddler pillow as well.
-Kids need support for their growing necks, and as they become more bodily aware it’s possible to add more comfort.
+In the beginning, you’re not supposed to put anything in the crib with the baby while they sleep, and I internalized that rule so strongly that it was super odd to start thinking about toddler pillows.
+But when your little one has graduated from the crib to a toddler bed and is ready for all the toddler bed extras — a toddler bed mattress, mattress protector, toddler bed rails, and cute toddler bedding — of course it’s time for a toddler pillow as well.

+The American Academy of Pediatrics recommends that children don’t sleep with a pillow until age 2, to reduce the risk of suffocation.
 Once your child is 2, you can start looking for signs that they might need a little something extra to rest their head on for nighttime or naps.
-Here are a few things to notice.
+Here are a few things to notice:

 • Your child is waking often or seems restless during the night or naps.